snt-arg/elastic_bridge/README.md

 Set parameters `TOPIC_IMAGE_COLOR` to the color image topic, `TOPIC_IMAGE_DEPTH` to the depth image topic, and `TOPIC_CAMERA_INFO` to the camera info topic.
 The node waits for the first camera info before creating the ElasticFusion instance, as ElasticFusion cannot be initialized before image width and height are known.

 By default, the node starts in suspended state.
 Set `AUTOSTART` to `true` if the node should start 3D reconstruction immediately.

-Otherwise, the node can be un-suspended by sending a `std_msgs/Empty` message to `/elastic_scan_start`.
-The node can be suspended again by sending a `std_msgs/Empty` to `/elastic_scan_end`.
+To suspend the node while it is running, send "true" to the `suspend` ROS service: `rosservice call /elastic_node/suspend true`

+To un-suspend the node while it is paused, send "false" to the `suspend` ROS service: `rosservice call /elastic_node/suspend false`

 During execution, the node publishes the current 3D reconstruction image in `/elastic_current_view`.
 Current sensor pose, as estimated by egomotion tracking, is published to TF frame `/camera_frame`, with reference `/first_frame`, corresponding to the first camera pose.